archivesunleashed/archivesunleashed.org/content/washington/index.md

 ![Accommodations](/images/accommodations.png)

-There are many choices for accommodationsin the DC area!
-We encourage all of our our-of-town participants to checkout the [DC Metro Rail Map](https://www.wmata.com/schedules/maps/upload/2017-System-Map.pdf) to help spot areas close to campus.
+There are many choices for accommodations in the DC area!
+We encourage all of our out-of-town participants to check out the [DC Metro Rail Map](https://www.wmata.com/schedules/maps/upload/2017-System-Map.pdf) to help spot areas close to campus.

 You can easily access the Blue, Yellow, and Silver Lines that run to the Foggy Bottom Station.
-If staying outside the city centre, we'd recommended sticking to areas near Arlington, Pentagon, and Crystal City.
+If staying outside the city center, we'd recommend sticking to areas near Arlington, Pentagon, and Crystal City.

 Staying in Washington doesn’t have to break the bank, which is why we like using some of the following aggregators to compare hotel rates: